atlassian/react-beautiful-dnd/docs/patterns/tables.md

 | Can copy paste the table into other applications | Browser                 |
 | Can reorder items in the table!                  | `react-beautiful-dnd` 😎|

-`react-beautiful-dnd` supports requires no additional wrapping elements to create `Draggable` and `Droppable` components.
+`react-beautiful-dnd` requires no additional wrapping elements to create `Draggable` and `Droppable` components.
 Therefore it is possible to have a `<table>` that has valid HTML as well as supporting drag and drop.

 > We have not found a way to achieve semantic reordering of table columns at this stage.
 This is because there is no one element that represents a table column - rather, a column is a result of cell placements within repeating rows.
 As such as cannot wrap a `Draggable` around a 'column' in order to make it draggable.
 PR's to this guide are welcome if you find a working approach!